 And, as the saying goes, “tall is the new tiny”…

-When Starbucks staff started adopting this as their go-to smallest size, no one said that.
-If you ask for a small one, you’ll almost certainly get one.
+No one said that when Starbucks staff started adopting this as their go-to smallest size.
+If you ask for a small one, you’ll certainly get one.

 It’s about the same size as a typical can of Coke, and it’s usually my go-to drink size.
 Perfectly enough to satisfy you without making you feel bloated or full.
 But, yeah, I do occasionally order a grande.